morjaradat/java-fundamentals/README.md

 - linter
 - method that read a file checking the missing semicolon and fix it and return a new file

+- inheritance
+1. added superClass Review and subclass Restaurant that extend Review
+2. every Restaurant has own review and category
+3. the use can review once and if he tried to review again the review is not added